 - For non-U.S. citizens, applicant must possess or be eligible for an extended stay visa

-Application process for the Kelly Fellowship is closed and will reopen in Spring 2016.
+Applications for the Resident Kelly Fellowship will reopen in summer 2018.

 The application packet must include: